toholdaquill/toholdaquill.github.io/95theses/thesis-4.md

 (When Canada's CSE shares mass surveillance data on Canadians with the NSA and FVEYES, CSE become feudal vassals to their American overlords -- and commit treason against the Canadian people.)

-The airplane, first conscripted in World War I because it offered better surveillance than hot-air balloons over enemy lines, soon became a weapon to kill and destroy -- its primary military mission still today.
+The airplane, first conscripted in World War I because of its superiority versus the hot-air ballon when surveilling enemy lines, soon became a weapon to kill and destroy -- its primary military mission still today.

 In a similar fashion, mass surveillance collects such a detailed picture of our lives that, like air power, it is quickly becoming a weapon not of watching, but of targeting People You Don't Like (TM) for death.

 So let's talk about hacking.
 Popping someone's XP box and messing with their spreadsheets used to be about as big a deal as you could manage.
 But now the world is becoming information, we, the human race, are becoming information...This is what we mean when we say the human race is moving online.

-So hacking is now not about picking the lock on a digital file cabinet to peek at the accounting records, but about the power to see with your eyes, listen with your ears, speak with your voice -- even to silence you, if need be.
+So hacking is now not about picking the lock on a digital file cabinet for a discreet peek at the accounting records, but about the power to see with your eyes, listen with your ears, speak with your voice -- even to silence you, if need be.

 Pedantic types will want me to talk about violating the confidentiality, integrity, and availability of data.
 This is important: hacking is not about watching: it's about sabotage.